Fortyseven/ircawp/README.md

 # Features

 -   Designed to work on lower-end hardware first.
 (I personally deploy this on a small AMD Ryzen 5 5625U based media box that sits on a shelf.)
+-   Request queue that processes requests in the order received.
 -   OpenAI backend (compatiable with Ollama)
 -   Easy plugin support to add new `/slash` commands with arguments; return images and text.
     -   Includes weather and a host of chatbot 'personalities' to ask the advice of.
 -   Supports media image attachments from Slack for the LLM, or passed to plugins.
--   Request queue that processes requests in the order received.
 -   SDXS image generation (insanely fast!); renders on the CPU by default, but even on that meager Ryzen 5 CPU it can generate about _an image a second_.
 Sure, they're not fantastic and they're 512x512, but c'mon, man, they're practically free. 😉
+-   ZImage Turbo image generation (also fast!), but renders on the GPU -- very high quality.

 # Requirements

 -   Tested with Python 3.11
--   Deployed on a small box with 32gb of RAM but that was apparently overkill.
+-   Deployed on a small box with 64gb of RAM (it's overkill; 32gb is recommended though).

 ## Installation

 -   Run `setup.sh` to setup a venv, install dependencies, create config files, and download models.

--   You will be prompted before the ~11 gig download begins.

-    -   Or bring your own GGML-format model and add it to the `config.json` file.

 -   You'll need to setup a Slack application.
 Doing that is beyond the scope of this meager README.